Hans Winterberg: Works

 Winterberg's compositions are almost exclusively instrumental.
 He composed orchestral works, a number of chamber and piano solo works; music for radio plays as well as some vocal music.
 In the course of his creative life, he would be exposed to, and fall under the influence of Richard Wagner and Claude Debussy, as well as the Second Viennese School, the works of Schoenberg, Alexander Zemlinsky, Alois Hába, Béla Bartók, Igor Stravinsky, and perhaps also Paul Hindemith.
 Some of his music might be seen as a bridge between this later one and Bohuslav Martinů.
 He was inclined to assimilate and expand in his own manner all of these disparate elements while avoiding dodecaphonic compositional techniques.

 As a result, he would follow his own stylistic instincts which were noted for their polyrhythmic characteristics.
 He was an acknowledged master of interweaving and condensing parallel rhythmic structures into a single acoustical sound-idea and effect.
 His ability to keep to motivic and thematic principals in the development of thematic-melodic ideas should also be noted in addition to his rhythmic and musical vitality.
 Nevertheless, one can find also a powerful pathos and deep emotional content in many of his slow movements, like it's the case in the Suites (for example in the Piano Suite 1927 or 1945), something remembering a bit similar features in Alban Berg's music.
 Polytonality in harmony is another side of his stylistic language.

 Winterberg largely composed in expanded chromatic tonalities while avoiding both 12 tone and microtonal techniques.

 He referred to his first symphony 'Sinfonia dramatica' as a premonition of the catastrophe of the Second World War when it was first broadcast by Bavarian Radio in a performance conducted Karl List and the Bavarian Philharmonic.

 Towards the end of 1954, and to great acclaim, the pianist Magda Rusy would perform a number of piano works by Winterberg in recitals in various countries including Austria and Yugoslavia.

 Important premieres were his concerto for piano and orchestra performed by the pianist Agi Brand-Setterl on 13 November 1950 and three further premieres, his Sinfonia dramatica 17 January./18.
 1949 in Mannheim, his suite for String Orchestra on 12 February 1952 and his Symphonic Epilogue on 13 June 1956 with the Munich Philharmonic, conducted by Fritz Rieger.

 The Winterberg music estate is housed at the Sudeten German Music Archive in Regensburg, though due to contractual conditions laid out upon handover of the estate to the Archive, it remains barred to scholars or musicians until 1 January 2031.
 This contract was deleted on 17 July 2015.

-In November 2018, the first record ever – with chamber music by Hans Winterberg – appeared at Toccata Classics in London.
+In November 2018, the first recording of chamber music by Hans Winterberg was issued by Toccata Classics in London.